Our cookies

 Garden Wildlife Health (GWH) is a collaborative project between the Zoological Society of London (ZSL), the British Trust for Ornithology (BTO)Froglife and the Royal Society for the Protection of Birds (RSPB) which aims to monitor the health of, and identify disease threats to, British wildlife.

-During this period, around 4,600 disease incident reports were received from members of the public, and the team conducted post-mortem examinations on over 160 wild animals.
+Throughout the last year, the GWH team has continued to conduct scanning disease surveillance of wild amphibians, reptiles, garden birds, and hedgehogs across Great Britain (GB).
+Over the past 12 months, they received over 4,000 disease incident reports from members of the public, and the team conducted post-mortem examinations on almost 200 wild animals.
 GWH vets shared information with members of the public in response to these reports, providing advice on wildlife-friendly gardening practice for disease prevention and -control to help safeguard wildlife health and welfare.

 Over the past year, the GWH team have been involved in a range of collaborative research projects, focused on:

-· Exploring the occurrence of pesticide exposure to hedgehogs and the implications that this might have for hedgehog health.
+• Investigating pesticide and rodenticide residues in hedgehogs in England and the implications that this might have for hedgehog health

 GWH team members continue to share information through social media, by participating in public outreach events, giving presentations at scientific conferences, and providing student teaching on wildlife health.
 Findings are translated into scientific papers, published in journals which are freely available to the public where possible, along with a library of disease factsheets, which are regularly updated and available to download from the GWH website.